Optimal Model Selection for Conformalized Robust Optimization: Conformalized Robust Optimization with Model Selection

-From another perspective, the oracle model selection process discussed above can be regarded as a bilevel optimization problem \citep{dempe2002foundations}, where the lower-level problem \eqref{eq:oracle_decision} provides robust solutions and the upper-level problem \eqref{eq:oracle_optimal_model} optimizes the efficiency of these solutions.
+From another perspective, the oracle model selection process discussed above can be regarded as a bilevel optimization problem \citep{dempe2002foundations}, where the lower-level problem \eqref{eq:oracle_decision} provides CRO solutions and the upper-level problem \eqref{eq:oracle_optimal_model} optimizes the efficiency of these solutions.
+By definition \eqref{eq:oracle_decision}, the decision $z_{\lambda^*}^{o}(X)$ achieves the minimum oracle decision risk among all models.
+We define the optimal efficiency of a data-driven decision $\hat{z}(X)$ as follows.